Using Forkdrop Suite To Find My Coins

 direct-query-claim-prep.py which has a set of per-coin plugins implemented to use Tor to query the specific services of each coin to automatically obtain more specific useful

-to include every operational coin network.
+to include every operational coin network with some modest effort.

 Patches are welcome at the GitHub page.

 Our guides on setting up TAILS and downloading Forkdrop Suite are covered in these articles:

 claim-prep.py script, you need to have the Terminal application open and in the cloned

 Like with all scripts in the suite, executing with just the help flag